Breaking down plumbing drain systems: A basic explanation

 What can cause clogs to drainage pipes?

-Clogs may be caused by hair scum, food particles, soap scum, or other debris.
+Clogs may be caused by a buildup of hair, food particles, soap scum or any other particles.

 Regularly cleaning your plumbing can keep clogs out of forming.
-It is a good idea to clean your plumbing drain every few months.
+It’s a good idea to wash your drains every few months.

-It is recommended to stay clear of chemicals in drain cleaners because they can harm your plumbing drain system and also harm the environment.
+It is recommended to stay clear of chemical drain cleaners since they may damage your plumbing drain system and cause harm to the environment.

-Odors that are foul can be an indication of a problem in your plumbing drain system.
-It is recommended to have it examined by a professional who can fix the issue.
+Foul odors can be a sign of a problem with your draining system for your plumbing.
+It’s best to have it examined by a professional who can fix the problem.